AGDevX/Spider/README.md

 When running Spider locally, make sure to use the `AGDevX.Spider.WebApi - Local` profile.

-If you want to quickly get into running and debugging Spider:

-1. Set the `UseDatabase` config to `false` in `appSettings.Local.json`.

-If you want to see how the database integration works:

 1. Install SQL Server 2016 or later (edition does not matter)
 2. Open the `AGDevX.Spider.Database.SqlServer` database solution
 3. Run the `Spider_Local.publish` publish profile